 Where to Stay in Lethbridge

-There are a lot of hotels and accommodation to choose from in Lethbridge, Alberta.
+There are a lot of hotels and accommodations to choose from in Lethbridge, Alberta.
 The one that we stayed in during our visit is the newly renovated Sandman Signature Lethbridge Lodge.
 This hotel is in the best location possible, located right next to the Galt Museum and the Lethbridge Trestle Bridge, which has the best views in the city.
 You’re close to walking trails that go throughout the coulee’s, as well as Fort Whoop-Up and downtown Lethbridge.
 There’s even a lovely indoor courtyard, which has a pool, hot tub, and a really good breakfast buffet.

-There’s also the Best Western Plus Service Inn & Suites, which is relatively close to Henderson Lake and features a free hot breakfast, an indoor heated pool, a hot tub, a fitness centre, and spacious modern suites.
-If you’d rather a Bed & Breakfast, we’ve heard good things about the Charles Street Suites.
+There’s also the Best Western Plus Service Inn & Suites, which is relatively close to Henderson Lake and features free hot breakfast, an indoor heated pool, a hot tub, a fitness centre, and spacious modern suites.
+If you’d rather enjoy a Bed & Breakfast, we’ve heard good things about the Charles Street Suites.

 Where to Eat in Lethbridge

 There are loads of places to eat and drink in Lethbridge, and this is in no way an exhaustive list.
 However, these are places we’ve tried and the past and can recommend.
 You may also want to ask locals or check TripAdvisor for even more options.

 Two Guys Pizza: Without a double, Two Guys Pizza is the most famous pizza joint in the city.
 Not only do they combine a wild selection of pizzas along with beers, but they’re also an award-winning pizza restaurant that has been featured in a range of publications.
 Perfect to order to deliver to your hotel or pop by, grab a box, and eat it outside in nature.